 Being their own boss and actively shaping the future: there is a lot that women startup entrepreneurs can achieve.
 They can use their ideas and their respective business culture to enrich and strengthen Germany’s business landscape.

 Most people in Germany still think of men when ‘entrepreneurs’ are mentioned.
 This is despite the fact that one in three companies is founded by a woman.
 However, many of these companies are sideline businesses (42.1%), reference: , as women tend to opt for more flexible, hybrid income models, e.g. by combining employment with a sideline business.

 There is a lot that women startup entrepreneurs can achieve: to be self-employed also means to put your own ideas into practice, be it for a more sustainable way of doing business or for more flexibility around working hours and places.
 More women entrepreneurs also mean more jobs and a boost to economic growth.
 A high level of diversity of business models and corporate cultures can also generate crucial competitive advantages.

 Successful women entrepreneurs as role models

-In order to provide even more targeted support for prospective entrepreneurs and women and men interested in starting their own business, particularly during the planning stages, the Federal Ministry for Economic Affairs and Energy and KfW have set up a platform for entrepreneurs that is free to use and provides entrepreneurs with a digital toolkit covering all steps of the process of starting one’s own business.
+In order to provide even more targeted support for prospective entrepreneurs and women and men interested in starting their own business, particularly during the planning stages, the Economic Affairs Ministry and KfW have set up a platform for entrepreneurs that is free to use and provides entrepreneurs with a digital toolkit covering all steps of the process of starting one’s own business.
 It allows budding entrepreneurs to develop a first idea or business model, draft a business plan, enquire about funding and financing and contact the relevant institutions online.
 In addition, the platform hosts videos of successful entrepreneurs sharing their experience and giving useful advice.
 The platform’s network of partners currently consists of more than 600 key stakeholders from start-up funding.
 The platform has a special dedicated to women interested in starting their own business.